 Perhaps the biggest absurdity about this whole attack on dependence is the fact that dependency should merit more protection under the law, not less!
 After all, the younger and more dependent a child is, the more care and compassion we have for them.
-The U.S. Office of Juvenille Justice and Delinquency Prevention expresses it well when they say, "Homicides are always tragic, but our sympathies are heightened when the victim is a young child or adolescent.
-Thus, the deaths of juveniles raise understandable public concerns."
-The nation is far more outraged at violence directed towards children than at violence directed towards other adults.
+The U.S. Department of Justice expresses it well when they say, "Homicides are always tragic, but our sympathies are heightened when the victim is a young child or adolescent.
+Thus, the deaths of juveniles raise understandable public concerns."1 The nation is far more outraged at violence directed towards children than at violence directed towards other adults.
 The reason is simple.
 Children are more helpless, and less capable of defending themselves.
-And the younger the child is the truer this becomes.
+And the younger the child is, the truer this becomes.
 How we ever got to the place of using dependency against children rather than for children is a tragedy of staggering proportions.

 A person, as defined by the dictionary, is nothing more or less than a living human.2 Anyone who tries to narrow this general definition of personhood does so in an attempt to eliminate a certain group of people who is either getting in their way or has something they want.
 Creating self-defined definitions of personhood, which are uniquely crafted to eliminate certain individuals from protection under the law, has long been the method of choice for implementing all manner of genocidal atrocities.
 The differences that exist between a human being before birth and a human being after birth are differences that don't matter.

 This page was last updated on August 02, 2016.
 To cite this page in a research paper, visit: "Citing Abort73 as a Source."

 - U.S. Department of Justice: Office of Juvenile Justice and Delinquency Prevention, “A Message From OJJDP,” Juvenile Justice Bulletin, October 2001, 1.